TomasEkeli/cbs/Documentation/Architecture/commands.md

 ## Transactions

-A command is also the domain specific transactional boundary.
-The things one need to commit together should be on the command, or the parameters of the method.
+A command is also a domain specific transactional boundary.
+A command and a transaction are one in the same.
+Everything that needs to be commited together should be on the command or the parameters of the method.

 ## Examples